 From the beginning of the 16th century until the 1920s, Sephardic Jews had been the biggest ethnic group in Salonica – a strategic port city ruled by the Ottoman Empire from 1430 until 1912.

-Author of the ivory relief featured in the postcard, Moses Muro (Minsk, 1888–Jerusalem, 1957) was one of the several artists associated with the Bezalel School art movement – a movement that emerged in Jerusalem in the early 20th century aiming to create an authentic Jewish national art in the Land of Israel (see Dalia Manor, 2005).
+Author of the ivory relief featured in the postcard, Moses Muro (Minsk, 1888–Jerusalem, 1957) was one of the many artists associated with the Bezalel School art movement – a movement that emerged in Jerusalem in the early 20th century aiming to create an authentic Jewish national art in the Land of Israel (see Dalia Manor, 2005).

 The U-M Library Special Collections Research Center holds dozens of items by Bezalel School artists – the majority of them are part of our Jewish Heritage Collection.